SALP Chapter 8

 Then he softened his expression slightly and continued.

-She looked up at his face blankly.
-Then, as their eyes met piercingly, he suddenly touched her cheek lightly with his finger.
-In the startled moment, a strand of hair fell and brushed past her cheek, swept behind her ear.
+She looked up at his face in a daze.
+Then, as he met her gaze piercingly, he suddenly touched her cheek lightly with his finger.
+In that startled moment, a strand of hair that had fallen brushed past her cheek and was tucked behind her ear.

-Only then did she freshly realize this room had been cold.
+Only then did she newly realize this room had been cold.
 Because his hand grazing her cheek was unexpectedly warm.

-"At least that's the world you'll have to live in from now on.
-Someone like Gebimonde is a decent husband who'll guarantee you an affluent life, so don't complain."
+"At least the world you'll have to live in from now on is like that.
+Gebimonde is a decent husband who can guarantee you a comfortable life, so don't complain."

 His unfamiliar attitude and words rustled noisily through her mind like leaves in the wind.

-But within the bitter fragrance, the scent of Roas forest where they'd played together also seemed to faintly remain, so Lanthe leaned against the door and held back tears welling in her eyes.
+But in the cold fragrance, the scent of the Roas forest where they'd played together also seemed to linger faintly, and Lanthe, leaning against the door, held back the tears gathering in her eyes.

-The one she'd waited for and longed for these ten years.
+The one she'd waited for and missed for ten years.

 A guard was posted.
-The very next morning when she woke and looked outside, some hulking knight was pacing in front of Lanthe's room, keeping watch.
+The very next morning when she opened her eyes and looked outside, some large knight was pacing in front of Lanthe's room, watching.

-"The dried apricots are delicious, aren't they?
+"The dried apricots are delicious, aren't they, sis?
 I picked and dried these myself."

 "Is the lord kind to you, Nina?"

-Lanthe asked while chewing the dried apricots.
-'His personality alone doesn't make him worthy of being a little girl's pride,' she thought, chewing on snacks instead of yesterday's memories.
+Lanthe asked while chewing dried apricots with a crunch, crunch.
+Based on his personality alone, he didn't seem like a man worthy of being a young girl's pride, she thought, chewing on the snack instead of yesterday's memories.

 "Kind?"

-Nina made an ambiguous expression with her cheeks puffed out.
+Nina made a subtle expression with her cheeks puffed out.
 After hemming and hawing, she whispered her answer.

-"His tail doesn't wag for me either.
+"He's not wagging his tail at me either.
 Not at all."

-"Still, someone like our lord is a man of character you can reason with.
-It's greedy to want more from a man with power, good looks, and a great body."
+"Still, someone at the lord's level—he's a person of character you can reason with.
+Wanting more than power, good looks, and a good body from a man is greedy."

 "I don't particularly want anything."

-She really had never wanted power or anything like that from him.
+She'd never really wanted power or anything else from him.

 But Nina was right.

-A person's future sometimes flowed in utterly unexpected directions.
-Like how her own circumstances had changed and Vigo had changed.
+The future turned out unexpectedly.
+Just like how her circumstances had changed and Vigo had changed.

-"Anyway, the lord is a good person to you, Nina?"
+"Anyway, the lord is a good person to Nina, right?"

-At Lanthe's question, hiding her empty feelings, Nina nodded without hesitation.
+At Lanthe's question, concealing her empty heart, Nina nodded without hesitation.

 "Of course!
 My father likes the lord too, and everyone working in the castle likes him.
-Well, except a few people!"
+Oh, except for a few people!"

-But he was trying to send her back to the murderer who'd killed her family in exchange for massive compensation.
+But he was going to return her to the murderer who killed her family in exchange for a huge reward.

 She smiled bitterly.